-My commander is the second of the We've been at the BCCF, since August 2003.
+My commander is CPT Commented We've been at the BCCF, since August 2003.
 I was TDY in Saudi Arabia, prior to that.
 The rest of my company was at Camp Doha, Kuwait.

 We did some confinement training, at the MOB Station.
 It was anticipated, that we would have that mission when we arrived.
 We did customs when we arrived, but our mission at the prison is pretty much a no-brainer.